 DFARS 3.3.5 and DFARS 3.3.6: Audit and Accountability

 Ensure that for every security system and process, you can have a detailed audit trail of who worked on that control, when, and in what environment.
-DFARS requirements 3.3.5 and 3.3.6 tell you how to build the audit report and give details on what to do to ensure you're gathering the correct data.
+DFARS requirements 3.3.5 and 3.3.6 outline the steps for building the audit report and provide details on how to ensure the correct data is gathered.

-Reports will likely go out, and you'll have to speak to them, Issues may be identified, and you'll have to understand how to move forward.
+Reports will likely be sent out, and you'll need to address them.
+Issues may be identified, and you'll have to understand how to move forward.
 Therefore, be familiar with the information in the audit records as they are reviewed and analyzed during the audit process of the covered contractor information systems.
-Understand the actual auditing capabilities of your systems, configure, and identify and develop your baseline, all prior to technical implementation that is required in DFARS clause 252.204-7012.
+Understand the actual auditing capabilities of your systems, configure them as needed, and identify and develop your baseline, all before the technical implementation required in DFARS clause 252.204-7012.

 DFARS 3.5.3: Identification and Authentication

-If you don't have multi-factor authentication enabled already, it's pressing that you do so either via multi-factor authentication or two-factor authentication (MFA or 2FA) for all local and network access.
-You need to invest a little time to research, and, a small amount of capital (there are many inexpensive options) to implement two or multi-factor authentication.
+Suppose you don't already have multi-factor authentication enabled.
+In that case, you must do so, either via multi-factor authentication or two-factor authentication (MFA or 2FA), for all local and network access.
+You need to invest a little time to research and a small amount of capital (there are many inexpensive options) to implement two-factor or multi-factor authentication.
 For any system that transmits, processes, and stores CUI or CDI, you must have MFA/2FA enabled to be consistent with law regulations.

-The key to this requirement is making sure that the solution doesn't frustrate your employees or make it more difficult for you to get your jobs done.
+The key to this requirement is ensuring that the solution doesn't frustrate your employees or make it more difficult for you to complete your tasks.
 Quick and easy 2FA solutions include Google Authenticator, among others.

 DFARS 3.6.1: Incident Response

-The requirement ensures you can prepare, identify, contain, eradicate, recover, and learn from cyber incidents.
-Incident handling isn't just something that is put away with other procedures -- you need to use your team's technical skills and your operational know-how to get the incident response controls in place.
-Incident response planning involves upper management and those doing the forensics on the exposed information, the cyber incident itself, and everyone in between.
+The requirement ensures that you can prepare, identify, contain, eradicate, recover from, and learn from cyber incidents.
+Incident handling isn't just something that is set aside with other procedures; you need to utilize your team's technical skills and operational expertise to establish incident response controls.
+Incident response planning involves upper management, those conducting the forensics on the exposed information, the cyber incident itself, and everyone in between.

 DFARS 3.12.1 and DFARS 3.12.3: Security Assessment

-These requirements ask that you assess the environments containing CUI or CDI periodically.
-If you can, implement a continuous compliance platform or integrated risk management methodology into your existing cybersecurity program.
-Include everyone who works in your organization -- Both upper-level management and employees at every level who take part in processes or environments that store, transmit, or process CUI or CDI should be aware of the assessment process and know their part.
-The NIST SP 800-171 controls don't definitively say how much assessing needs to be done in terms of frequency, but it's known that in higher-risk areas, you should be assessing your applications, systems, or other environments more frequently.
+These requirements require you to assess environments containing CUI or CDI periodically.
+If possible, implement a continuous compliance platform or a cyber risk management methodology within your existing cybersecurity program.
+Include everyone who works in your organization — both upper-level management and employees at every level who participate in processes or environments that store, transmit, or process CUI or CDI.
+They should be aware of the assessment process and understand their role in it.
+The NIST SP 800-171 controls don't definitively specify the frequency of assessments.
+Still, it's known that in higher-risk areas, assessments of applications, systems, or other environments should be conducted more frequently.

 Automate the Assessment Process and Be Ready for Audit, Review, and Reporting.